Flatiron Hot! Gamer: Nintendo NX—What Does it Need to Succeed?

 A strong launch lineup and consistent release schedule

 But just a strong launch lineup isn’t enough either.
-Nintendo needs to keep that momentum going thought the NX’s entire lifespan.
-That means no more of the droughts the Wii U suffered through (and is suffering though right now).
+Nintendo needs to keep that momentum going throughout the system’s entire lifespan.
+That means no more droughts the ones the Wii U suffered through (and is suffering though right now).
 A consistent release schedule is a must this time.

 It’s got to be different

-To put it simply, Nintendo needs to promote the hell out of this thing.
+Simply put, Nintendo needs to promote the hell out of this thing.
 As I said before, they need to get the message out that this is a brand new console as much as possible.
-I’m not talking a few casual commercials, I’m talking multiple epic advertisements showcasing the system and all the new games.
+I’m not talking about few casual commercials, I’m talking multiple epic advertisements showcasing the system and all the new games.
 The Nintendo NX ads need to be inescapable.
 I know this sounds extreme, but after all the confusion with the Wii U, Nintendo’s marketing team needs swing as far as possible in the other direction.

 Capabilities on par with the competition